kobadlve/underworld/README.md

-# honeydrive
+# honeydirect

-honeydrive is a multi honeypot platform using docker.
+honeydirect is a multi honeypot platform using docker.

 It shows logs of honeypots using ELK Stack(https://www.elastic.co/jp/elk-stack) and analyze it.